tdenimal/tdenimal.github.io/_pages/bio.md

 # 2018 - : Data Scientist

+During my Post-Master's, i was involved in a r&d project with Safran Engineering Services.
+The objective was to predict default of Helicopters Engines.
+Project was divided in 2 parts : part 1 was an application of Compressive Sensing Theory, a innovative signal processing technique. part 2 was to elaborate a predictive maintenance model  to detect signs of gear tooth damage  in the reconstructed signal.

 I did my Post-Master's internship in Decathlon, #4 world sport retailer in revenues.
 This internship was very structuring for me: it allowed me to put into practice the knowledge acquired during my Post-Master's year.